AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 In the Analysis of Literature section, Equations 3-7 are evaluated and related to one another to form one basis for parameters of the system's design.

 ### Gas Solubility versus Temperature
 The subteam plans to evaluate the apparatus's effectiveness by measuring the difference in dissolved oxygen content between the influent and effluent water.
-The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content, since the major source of the dissolved oxygen in influent water is air.
+As stated in the Introduction, the subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content, since the major source of the dissolved oxygen in influent water is air.
 To encourage bubbles to form in the reactor and to simulate the behavior of supersaturated influent water, the subteam plans to utilize the relationship between gas solubility and temperature.

-The subteam has considered using, as influent, heated water that already contains dissolved air.
+The subteam considered using, as influent, heated water that already contains dissolved air.
 Since the solubility of gases decreases as temperature increases, such water should behave as supersaturated [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).

 <p style="text-align: center;">
 <img src="https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/section_17/67558bdc4beb64e06b29db7b4c8d74bb.jpg" height=350>